MitchellMason/Mob-Sort/README.md

 # About
 This project was built to enable a group of people to come together and argue about how a list of something should be ordered.
 Using [merge sort](https://en.wikipedia.org/wiki/Merge_sort), the audience will get their results with the minimum number of comparisons (O(n log n)).
-They should also avoid making the same decisions.

 # How to use
 Download the code base and use webpack to combine into a .html file.
 Mob Sort runs entirely on the front end, avoiding the need for servers by accepting uploaded Excel files (.xlsx).
 Generate a file in Excel or a FOSS alternative with the following format: